These homemade Oat and Honey Chewy No-Bake Granola bars are so quick and easy to make and so delicious you may never buy

-- Press the oat mixture down into the pan firmly with a spatula or the back of a spoon so it very compact.
+- Press the oat mixture down into the pan firmly with a spatula or the back of a spoon so it is very compact.

 I store these granola bars individually wrapped in plastic inside an air-tight container.
 You can store them either at room temperature or in the refrigerator for up to one week.
 They will get a bit hard in the fridge, but will soften up as they come to room temperature again.

 I hope you try this recipe for Oat and Honey Chewy No-Bake Granola Bars and love it as much as I do.
 Thanks for visiting today!